 - Fixed (specified) parenting time is when parents follow a schedule with regular set times of visitation.
 The terms of parenting time can include holidays, long weekends, a child(ren)’s birthdays and religious occasions.
-It is important to note here that the schedule of access is determined based on the best interests of the child (see below for definition).
+It’s important to note that they determine the access schedule based on the child’s best interests (definition provided below).

 - Supervised parenting time may be ordered if there are issues of safety concerning the child.
 Supervision implies that visits with the child would occur in the presence of a 3rd party.

 A parenting plan outlines agreed-upon parenting time, decision-making responsibilities, and contact.
 It is a particularly useful tool for preventing conflict between parents.
 Pursuant to s.
 16.6(1) of the Divorce Act as well as s.
 28(7) of the Children’s Law Reform Act, a court will include a parenting plan submitted by the parties in a court order unless the court considers it is not in the best interest of the child to do so.
 In this case, a court can make the appropriate modifications to the parenting plan.

 A court will use the “best interest of the child” test to determine parenting time.
 As explained by Justice Laws Website, the court will assess the following (paraphrased to keep them concise):